mew-two-github/Process-Engineering-Assignments/README.md

 # Process-Engineering-Assignments
-Assignments given in the capstone project course Process Engineering (CH4250), Fall 2022.
+Assignments given in the capstone project course Process Engineering (CH4250), Spring 2022.
 These assignments are meant for us to be familiarised with ASPEN.
 ## Assignment-1:
 * Distillation column simulation; all properties specified.
 Liquid-vapour composition and outlet concentrations are asked.
 ## Assignment-2: